mirh/opemu-linux/README.md

 ## OPEMU for Linux

+### [warning this is experimentall fork]
+ - TODO
+   - fix compiler warnings

 - This is an adaptation of the original Opcode Emulator from [xnu-amd's repo](https://github.com/sinetek/xnu-amd/tree/master/osfmk/OPEMU) for Linux.

 - For the kernel module, and a few other things (fpins, SSE4.1...), I took some code from [Meowthra's AVX+ OPEMU](https://www.insanelymac.com/forum/topic/338919-opcode-emulator-opemu-for-linux-64-bit/), which looks pretty good, but does not fit my needs (SSSE3, SSE4.1, & SSE4.2).

 - POPCNT and CRC32 are all merit of [Andy Vandijck](https://www.insanelymac.com/forum/topic/281450-mavericks-kernel-testing-on-amd-formerly-mountain-lion-kernel-testing-on-amd/?page=211#comment-1982883) instead.

 ## What's working